 vanilla extract (a teaspoon or a tablespoon's worth, depending on how large your pot is)

-The William Sonoma scent
+The William Sonoma house smell

 Sliced lemons